CCExtractor/Flood_Mobile/CONTRIBUTING.md

 ## Steps

+You can either use qBitTorrent,Transmission or rTorrent as the torrent client

 ### Install qBitTorrent
 1. Install [qBitTorrent](https://www.qbittorrent.org/)
 2. Start the application, click the settings button and setup the Web UI.
 You would have to set a new username and password and with everything done,